Ohmnivore/ChopChopScript/README.md

 declared all necessary methods and classes in your Haxe code, so all it needs to do is call them.

+# How to use

+	var script:String = sys.io.File.getContent(path);
+	var lexer:ScriptLexer = new ScriptLexer(script);
+	var parser:ScriptParser = new ScriptParser(lexer);
+	var interp:ScriptInterp = new ScriptInterp();
+	trace(interp.interpret(parser.parse()));

+For your own purposes you only need the src/script folder.
+However, this project builds into an interpreter with the following usage:

+	Usage: ChopChop Interpreter
+	[source] -> the file to interpret -> expects: [path] -[test] (-t) -> run tests and exit -> expects: []
+	ex: chopchop.exe test.cpcp
+	ex: chopchop.exe -t

+You can get a pre-compiled version here: https://github.com/Ohmnivore/ChopChopScript/releases

 # Why?
 Of course half of this is just me fooling around, but the main idea is to provide a scripting tool for Haxe with the